MyRaceData/TRAKBOX/README.md

 1. Assemble the circuit as shown in the [schematic](https://github.com/MyRaceData/TRAKBOX/edit/main/README.md#schematic)
 2. Install [Aduino IDE](https://www.arduino.cc/en/Guide)
 3. Choose a version from the [snapshots](https://github.com/MyRaceData/TRAKBOX/tree/main/snapshots) folder and copy/paste in the editor
+4. Create a hotspot on your phone for the dash display
+5. Edit the sketch to add wifi credentials
-4. Upload the firmware
+6. Upload the firmware
-5. Place sd chip in slot, plug into power source and start recording data!
+7. Place sd chip in slot, plug into power source and start recording data!